-Since the region of the Val d’Aosta and the accompanying Gran Paradiso exist as Italy’s most sparsely populated area, the soaring peaks, hidden valleys, exapansive glaciers and treasures of wildlife still wait to be discovered and enjoyed.
+Since the region of the Valle d’Aosta and the accompanying Gran Paradiso exist as Italy’s most sparsely populated area, the soaring peaks, hidden valleys, expansive glaciers and treasures of wildlife still wait to be discovered and enjoyed.